glennzelgonda/FINAL-PROJECT-IN-ACP/README.md

      - A progress bar and tracking messages simulate real-time location tracking.
   - Receive Confirmation:
      - Users receive confirmation messages like "Location confirmed" and "Help is on the way!"
-  - View Emergency Reminders:
+  - Emergency Reminders:
      - Contextual reminders or tips related to the selected emergency type are shown to guide users on staying safe until help arrives.
+  - View History
+     - This button allows users to see a detailed record of past emergency reports.
+It opens a new window displaying the user's name, type of emergency, additional details, location, and the time the emergency was reported.

-## Explanation of Functions
+## Explanation of Functions by their files
+*emergency response.py*
 Each `def` used in the code plays a specific role in the system.
 Here's a breakdown:

 ### 1. `__init__(self, root)`
-- Initializes the main application window, sets up the GUI layout, and loads images/icons.
+- Initializes the main application window, sets up the GUI layout, loads images/icons, and sets up connections, including creating an instance of the Database class for handling database operations.

 ### 2. `create_emergency_buttons(self, frame)`
 - Dynamically creates emergency buttons (Fire, Flood, etc.) and links them to their respective handlers.